bdmartin2/tailsoftriumph/_posts/2024-07-13-Anthe7-UnnecessaryEncounter.md

 description: The group leaves behind the lands they have known to help their mysterious benefactors.
 The Kingdom of Fomoria stretches before them, an uninviting grassland to the sea.

-# image:
+image:
-#   path: /assets/img/Anthe06Thumbnail.png
+  path: /assets/img/Anthe07Thumbnail.png
-#   alt: Cover for the sixth session of Anthe, "The City of Blurred Borders".
-Natalia and Lynore peacefully outlined in a charcoal sketch as described by the session.
+  alt: Cover for the seventh session of Anthe, "Unnecessary Encounter".
+A road leads into the distance where a mob with fire has started an ominous smoke cloud.
 Made by Blake.
 ---

 ## Day Five